jasonyost/numble/README.md

 ## Planned Features
 - [x] option to toggle scroll functionality
 - [x] options to change increment/decrement text
-- [ ] expose API
-- [ ] allow for direct edit of value in numble control
+- [x] allow for direct edit of value in numble control
 - [ ] bower and npm install support
+- [ ] better efficiency on change

 ## Installation & Usage
 Download or clone the repo and include the [jquery.numble.min.js](https://raw.githubusercontent.com/jasonyost/numble/master/dist/jquery.numble.min.js) file in your html. numble is a jQuery plugin so be sure it is loaded after jQuery